Anastasija42/PSIML/README.md

 </p>

 ## U-NET first results
 We implemented U-NET from scratch, following the dimensions from the original paper.
 To our surprise, the network itself occupied huge part of CUDA's memory.
 We managed to train 10 epochs with batch size set to 2, using 40000 images for training.
-The training was done on NVIDIA Tesla v100 GPU.
+The training was done on NVIDIA Tesla v100 GPU, it lasted for around 13h.
 The results, shown below, were ok, but there were unwanted parallel lines showing.
 First image is the original one, next to it is the true depth and then our estimation:

 <p float="left" align="middle">
   <img align="top" src="https://user-images.githubusercontent.com/112171137/189136462-f6a3aca2-7b7b-4f3e-b08d-7354eaaaec6f.png" width="32%" />